 Why book with TreXperience?

-• Food: We use fresh local products to prepare the best Peruvian food.
+• Food: We use fresh, local products to prepare the finest Peruvian cuisine.
 We also provide vegetarian, vegan, and gluten-free options.

 Full Itinerary of the 4-Day Private Inca Trail

-The first part of the Inca Trail is a 4-hour hike along winding streams, local villages, ancient Inca sites, and stunning views of the Andes mountains until Hatunchaca, our lunch spot of the day.
+The first stretch is of the Inca Trail a gentle 4-hour hike past flowing streams, remote villages, archaeological sites, and open views of the Andes, until we reach Hatunchaca for lunch.
 Our trekking chef will treat you to a delicious buffet-style meal made with fresh local ingredients and a variety of options to choose from.

 • Hiking Distance: 14 km / 8.7 mi